 3. Understand the terms and conditions of your balance transfer

-Rahkim Sabree, financial educator and author of “Financially Irresponsible,” recommends that consumers always study the terms of a balance transfer offer before they initiate one.
-Not understanding these could prove costly, he said.
+Rahkim Sabree, financial educator and author of “Financially Irresponsible,” recommends consumers always study the terms of a balance transfer offer before they initiate one.
+He said not understanding these could prove costly.

 Others forget about the costs associated with balance transfers.

-Justin Zeidman, manager of credit card products at Navy Federal Credit Union, said that these balance transfer fees can be costly.
-Say you are transferring $5,000 to a card that charges a transfer fee of 5%.
-That comes out to $250.
+Justin Zeidman, assistant vice president of open banking at Navy Federal Credit Union, said that these balance transfer fees can be costly.
+Assume that you are transferring $5,000 to a credit card that charges a transfer fee of 5%.
+The total amount for the transfer fee is $250.

 “Depending on how much you are transferring, taking a balance transfer offer with a lower interest rate of 1.99% for 12 months might save you money over taking a 0% offer that comes with a 4% fee,” Zeidman said.
-“Consumers have to do the math on this.”
+“Consumers have to do the math on this,” he said.

 4. Transfer your balance to the new card

-If these requests are approved, the provider of the new credit card pays off the debt on consumers’ existing cards.
-That debt is then charged on their new card.
+If these requests are approved, the provider of the new credit card pays off the debt on the consumers’ existing cards.
+That debt is then charged on their new balance transfer card.

 As noted, most card providers will charge a fee, often in the range of 3% to 5% of the amount of money you’ve transferred.
 If you’re transferring $6,000 of credit card debt and the fee is 3%, you’ll pay $180 for that transfer, a figure that will be added to the balance of your new credit card.

 Depending on the credit limit of your new card, you might not be able to transfer all your existing credit card debt.
 If your new card comes with a credit limit of $10,000 and you have $15,000 in credit card debt, you’ll only be able to transfer over a portion of your debt.